CS101-o/Law_and_innovation_society/README.md

 ## 📂 Legal Documents

-Your PDFs should be organized in `legal_docs/` by legal domain:
+PDFs should be organized in `legal_docs/` by legal domain:
 ```
 legal_docs/
 ├── Misrepresentation/